 Repeat Superstep 1 until there are messages to pass and stop when there are no more messages to be passed.

-Hierarchical Data for use case –
+Hierarchical Data for the use case –

 Level (Depth) | The level at which vertex stands in the hierarchy |

-Path | The path from the top most vertex to current vertex in the hierarchy |
+Path | The path from the topmost vertex to the current vertex in the hierarchy |

-Root | The top most vertex in the hierarchy, useful when multiple hierarchies exists in the dataset |
+Root | The topmost vertex in the hierarchy, useful when multiple hierarchies exist in the dataset |

-Iscyclic | Incase if there is bad data, a cyclic relationship exists, then flag it |
+Iscyclic | In case there is bad data, a cyclic relationship exists, then flag it |

-Isleaf | If vertex has no parent, flag it |
+Isleaf | If a vertex has no parent, flag it |

 Code –